 11. Absolute Write

 This is an online community for beginner to pro writers.
 Absolute Writer is available 24×7, which is expedient for newbie writers who are seeking answers to their queries.
 It offers technical, publishing, and grammar advice.
 It also has a specialized forum for novelists, short-fiction authors, screenwriters, and others.

 This group is a freelance writer’s special friend for interesting reasons.
 They host several valuable articles along with their special “how to pitch” section.
 While they have a paid membership forum, there is also a free forum where you can post without the benefit of being a paying member.
-If you’re looking for a group where writers hangout for social and international exposure, this forum is for you.
+If you’re looking for a group where writers hang out for social and international exposure, this forum is for you.

 How You Can Best Take Advantage of a Writing Forum:

 1. Find Writing Jobs and Share your Portfolio

 Getting the first project may be a tad difficult for neophyte freelancers.
 Writing forums can help you in this situation, as some open a path for you to get your portfolio out there.
 A winning portfolio can get one or both of your feet inside doors of opportunity.
 Include articles, blogs, essays, etc. that you have written in the past to showcase your writing skills.
 Your portfolio would reveal your strengths and competence to impress potential clients.
 You could also choose a niche to write on.
 This is great for clients who are looking for content based on that field.
 For example, you could become a medical technical writer and write for a pharmaceutical company.
 I’d suggest you do a demand-and-supply analysis and choose your niche carefully.
 This is because not all fields would have a high demand for content.

 2. Connect to Freelance Websites You Probably Haven’t Heard Before